johnzhangzxy/Machine-Learning-RICE-INDE577/README.md

 # Machine Learning INDE577-Rice

-Course taken at Rice University with Dr. Randy R. Davila, Adjunct Professor of Computational and Applied Mathematics at Rice Univeristy.
+Course taken at Rice University with Dr. Randy R. Davila, Assistant Professor of Data Science at University of Houston-Downtown and Adjunct Professor of Computational and Applied Mathematics at Rice Univeristy.

 This is the homework repository associated with this course.